 February 21, 2011 - Addresses the Libyan nation about the country’s unrest in an unscripted, televised speech, and warns of civil war and poverty if citizens side with anti-Libyan government protesters.

-February 27, 2011 - Tells ABC's Christiane Amanpour that his father, Moammar Gadhafi, has no plans to step down.
+February 27, 2011 - Tells ABC’s Christiane Amanpour that his father has no plans to step down.

-June 27, 2011 - Arrest warrants are issued by the International Criminal Court for Saif al-Islam, his father, and uncle Abdullah Senussi for their roles in the crimes against humanity in suppressing the revolt of the Libyan people.
+June 27, 2011 - Arrest warrants are issued by the ICC for Saif al-Islam, his father, and uncle Abdullah Senussi for their roles in the crimes against humanity in suppressing the revolt of the Libyan people.

-August 21, 2011 - Along with Saadi Gadhafi, another of Moammar Gadhafi's sons, Saif al-Islam Gadhafi is reportedly detained by opposition forces.
+August 21, 2011 - Along with Saadi Gadhafi, another of Moammar Gadhafi’s sons, Gadhafi is reportedly detained by opposition forces.

-August 23, 2011 - Saif al-Islam Gadhafi shows up at the Rixos Hotel, quashing the rebels' claim that he and two brothers were in their custody.
-In a brief interview with CNN's Matthew Chance, he says his father and several of his sisters are safe in Tripoli.
+August 23, 2011 - Gadhafi shows up at the Rixos Hotel, quashing the rebels’ claim that he and his two brothers are in their custody.
+In a brief interview with CNN’s Matthew Chance, he says his father and several of his sisters are safe in Tripoli.

-August 31, 2011 - He gives an interview to Rai TV in Syria.
-He says of his father, "the leader is fine" and "we will have victory soon" and that "everyone is Moammar Gadhafi.
+August 31, 2011 - Gives an interview to Rai TV in Syria.
+He says of his father, “the leader is fine” and “we will have victory soon” and that “everyone is Moammar Gadhafi.
 Wherever you see the enemy, attack them.
-They are weak, they have suffered lots of losses and they are now licking their wounds."
+They are weak, they have suffered lots of losses and they are now licking their wounds.”

-October 20, 2011 - Moammar Gadhafi, Saif al-Islam's father, dies of a gunshot wound to the head after being captured by rebel forces in his hometown of Sirte, Libya.
-Mutassim, another of Moammar Gadhafi's sons, is also killed.
+October 20, 2011 - Moammar Gadhafi dies of a gunshot wound to the head after being captured by rebel forces in his hometown of Sirte, Libya.
+Mutassim, another of Moammar Gadhafi’s sons, is also killed.

-October 28, 2011 - Luis Moreno-Ocampo, the International Criminal Court's chief prosecutor, confirms that the ICC is having "informal conversations" about the surrender of Saif al-Islam Gadhafi.
+October 28, 2011 - Luis Moreno-Ocampo, the International Criminal Court’s chief prosecutor, confirms that the ICC is having “informal conversations” about the surrender of Gadhafi.

-November 19, 2011 - Saif al-Islam Gadhafi is captured after a firefight in southern Libya.
+November 19, 2011 - Gadhafi is captured after a firefight in southern Libya.

 January 23, 2012 - Libyan authorities have decided that they want his trial to be held in Tripoli.
 The ICC has not yet decided where the trial will be held.